What's New in GP Communicator and Mail Gateway?

 The X.400 service provided by Syntegra is an old standard for electronic messaging.
 It currently carries application to application messages throughout the NHS.
 Some of the key applications include GP Payments, Patient Registration and Pathology Messaging.

-The X.400 service will close on 7th November 2003.
+The X.400 service closes on 7th November 2003.
 It is therefore necessary to provide an alternative means of carrying these messages.
 In addition to this, the government has adopted the Internet standards (electronic Government Interoperability Framework - eGIF) and it is vital that the NHS adopts a messaging standard that complies with this.
-The Internet messaging standard is eSMTP and all electronic messaging for Interpersonal Mail (IPM) within the NHS will need to be migrated to this standard.
+The Internet messaging standard is eSMTP and all electronic messaging for Interpersonal Mail (IPM) within the NHS need to be migrated to this standard.

 The majority of large organisations (Trusts, and Hub and Spoke systems etc) have already moved over to use eSMTP for Inter Personal Messaging.
 The NHS Information Authority recommends that GPs move to the NHSMail central mail server for Inter Personal Messaging, and the Data Transfer Service for Electronic Data Interchange (GPC) Messaging, thus removing the need for an Exchange server on site.